phani0707/AWS_CloudFront/README.md

 ## 🌀 Cache Behavior & Invalidation

 - CloudFront caches objects for 24 hours by default.
-- If you update the image (e.g., upload a red car instead of a blue one), the cache won’t update immediately.
+- If you update the HTML file (e.g., update the content or design), the cache won’t update immediately.

 ### 🧹 To Invalidate Cache:
 - Navigate to the **Invalidations** tab in the CloudFront console.
 - Create a new invalidation:
-  - To invalidate one file: `/car.jpg`
+  - To invalidate one file: `/index.html`
   - To invalidate all: `/*`

 ---